-Buying land in the Adirondacks brings up a lot of questions for the purchaser.
+Buying land in the Adirondacks oftentimes can bring up a lot of questions for the purchaser.
 We’ve compiled a list of frequently asked questions that we commonly hear.

 Does the property have a clear title?